extragood-io/svelte-kit-navigation/README.md

 This code accompanies the blog post on using Svelte-kit to support rich, dynamic path-based navigation in a Svelte app.

-You can find the post at [INSERT LINK]
+You can find the post at [this link](https://jumpwire.ai/blog/sveltekit-path-based-navigation)

 ## Developing

-Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+Once you've created a project and installed dependencies with `yarn install`, start a development server:

 ```bash
 yarn run dev